Updated in 2023

 - Dell question – How many basketballs do you need to fill the room?

-Our mentors at Pathrise often meet with really smart and accomplished software engineers who have trouble with their technical interviews so also have some tips to help you if you’re struggling during the interview
+As a Pathrise mentor, I often meet with really smart and accomplished software engineers who have trouble with their technical interviews.
+So, I wanted to include some tips to help you if you are struggling during the interview as well.

 Before diving in, ask clarifying questions

 Sometimes, interviewers ask intentionally vague questions.
 Always take about 15-30 seconds to think about clarifying questions.
 Some examples are: “Are repetitions allowed?” or “Do you want to return permutations or combinations?”

 Proactively show positive signal

 This is a strong tactic used by candidates who want to reduce the amount of opportunities to show negative signal.
-The tradeoff is time, but in general 30 second “tidbits” of knowledge bodes well.
-For example, talk about runtime and space complexity proactively, if you are confident.
+The tradeoff is time, of course.
+But, in general, including 30 second “tidbits” of knowledge bodes well.
+For example, talk about runtime and space complexity proactively, but only if you are confident.

 Make context statements

 Context statements are the difference between doing something and providing the reasoning before doing something.
 If you give proper context. you can change the way you are interpreted for the better.
 So, if you are doing something that is opinionated action, provide the rationale behind it.